 If we define the word 'box' we simply indicate to what category of things we shall apply the word 'box'.
 The word is a sound, or if written or printed, a symbol or group of symbols which we use to indicate certain contents of our consciousness.
 All things, situations and events which exist for our consciousness are defined by their existence.
 One of the groups of elements in our consciousness we call 'words'.
 A word is an element in our consciousness which we use to order other elements.
 A word is a sound or sign of something other than itself.
-By a word we indicate on what elements of consciousness we shall concentrate our attention.
-The word orders the content of consciousness, and possibly of unconsciousness also.
+By a word we indicate on what elements of consciousness, and possibly of unconsciousness also.